Nothing basic or standard about these houses!

 The best part about having a spacious jumbo flat?
 Having enough room to do whatever you want.

-Blending multiple styles (industrial, futuristic, traditional and Scandinavian), this eclectic HDB in Woodlands brings the best in one conjoined space.
-While each room seems like a disparate style from the other - that’s exactly what makes it so charming.
+Blending multiple styles (like modern, Scandinavian, and contemporary), this eclectic jumbo flat in Woodlands brings the best in one conjoined space.
+While each room seems like a disparate style from the other, that’s exactly what makes it so charming.